Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: The Morse-Smale case

 \subsection{The Morse-Smale hypothesis}

-As we saw in Theorem \ref{t:prepared} and Remark \ref{rem_prep_ex} in order to prove Theorem \ref{t.valeurpropre} it is enough to prove that there is no $C^3$-prepared counterexample to this statement.
+As we saw in Theorem \ref{t:prepared} and Remark \ref{rem_prep_ex} in order to prove Theorem \ref{t.valeurpropre} it is enough to prove that there is no $C^3$-prepared counterexample to this statement ({the plane field, normal component and quotient functions can be supposed here to come from some Riemannian metric}).
 Using Proposition \ref{p:orientable} it is enough to prove that there is no $C^3$-prepared counterexample with $Y$ being transversally oriented and with level sets $\mu^{-1}(c)$ being oriented.

-Given a $C^3$-preparated triple with the right orientability conditions we introduce now a stronger hypothesis than that of Theorem \ref{t.valeurpropre} that we call the \emph{Morse-Smale hypothesis}, and concerns \emph{the projected vector field} $Y'$ (see \S \ref{sub:simplif_col_loc}).
-We will then prove that $\Ind(X,U)=0$ under this hypothesis.
+Given a $C^3$-prepared triple with the right orientability conditions we introduce now a stronger hypothesis than that of Theorem \ref{t.valeurpropre} that we call the \emph{Morse-Smale hypothesis}, and concerns \emph{the projected vector field} $Y'$ (see \S \ref{sub:simplif_col_loc}).
+We will then prove that $\Ind(X,U)=0$ under this assumption.

 So let $Y'$ be the projection of $Y$ on level sets $\mu^{-1}(c)$.
 We say that $Y$ satisfies (MS), the \emph{Morse-Smale hypothesis close to $K$}\ if

 \begin{enumerate} \item[(MS)] \emph{The vector field $Y'|_{\mu^{-1}(0)}$ is Morse-Smale.} \end{enumerate}